The Memorial Tournament

-We have a strong line up on show this week with John Rahm just edging Rory McIlroy for favouritism in the market.
-This duo are then followed by Patrick Cantlay, Jordan Spieth, Collin Morikawa and Cam Smith.
+With the event having designated status we have a strong line up on show this week with Scottie Scheffler just edging John Rahm for favouritism.
+This duo are then followed by Patrick Cantlay, Rory McIlroy and Xander Schauffele.

 Muirfield Village is a Par 72 measuring at just over 7450 yards.

 The greens are Bent Grass.